GoogleCloudPlatform/terraformer/README.md

 Terraformer uses terraform providers and is designed to easily support newly added resources.
 To upgrade resources with new fields, all you need to do is upgrade the relevant terraform providers.
 ```
-Import current state to terraform configuration from google cloud
+Import current State to terraform configuration from google cloud

 Usage:
    import google [flags]